klesh/pskeeb5/README.md

 # pskeeb5

-A keyboard designed for demanding typer who values their time and health!
+A keyboard crafted for uncompromising typists who value efficiency and ergonomics.

-- Ergonomic Split Tilted Design
+- **Ergonomic Split & Tilted Design**: Promotes natural hand posture.
-- Portable with Travle Case doubles as latop raiser
+- **Dual-Purpose Travel Case**: Protects your keyboard and transforms into a laptop riser.
-- Bluetooth wireless
+- **Wireless Freedom**: Bluetooth connectivity for a clean setup.
-- Sensitivity Adjustable Trackpoint
+- **Precision Control**: Integrated Trackpoint with adjustable sensitivity.
-- Power Switch for saving battery when travling
+- **Travel-Ready**: Dedicated power switch to preserve battery life on the go.
-- OLED to show status for both halves
+- **Status at a Glance**: OLED displays on both halves for instant feedback.

 ## Build Guide